mcogswell/mcogswell.github.com/vis_blog/index.md

 * It would be cool if someone took these concrete examples and was able to implement a vision system without learning.

+* This allows us to look at patterns networks detect which we find very difficult to talk about and name.

 Examples